Flight

 Rental Car

-Getting Around Maui To make the most of your Maui vacation—and to easily attend as many of our wedding events as possible—we highly recommend renting a car.
+Getting Around Maui To make the most of your Maui vacation we highly recommend renting a car.
 It’s the easiest way to explore the island at your own pace.
 If you aren’t renting a car, the best areas to stay are Kīhei or Wailea, which offer convenient access to beaches, restaurants, excursions, and nightlife.
 Staying in these areas will help you enjoy the island without relying on transportation.
+Please note that the wedding venue is an hour away from Kihei and Wailea.

 Travel Note